Property Owner Alert Frequently Asked Questions

 5. Managing subscription and changes

 What happens if I sell my property?
-Can I transfer the service to the new owner?
+Can I transfer the subscription to the new owner?

 What if my property has multiple titles?

-- Some properties, such as rural properties or apartments with a separate title for a car park, may have multiple titles.
-The Property Owner Alert service applies to one title per subscription.
-If your property has multiple titles, you have two options:
+• Some properties, such as rural properties or apartments with a separate title for a car park, may have multiple titles.
+The Property Owner Alert service monitors only one title per subscription.
+If your property has multiple titles, you may wish to consider whether you will require:

-- Subscribe separately for each title that makes up your property.
+• Multiple subscriptions to monitor all titles – set up subscriptions for each title that makes up your property.

-What if I own multiple properties, does Property Owner Alerts cover them all?
+What if I own multiple properties, does Property Owner Alert cover them all?

 Can there be more than one email address attached to one subscription?